spenczar/spenczar.com/content/2013_08_26_data-science-culture.md

 When companies hire data scientists, they rarely want a wizard who can dazzle with highly technical presentations but who works alone.
 Impressive algorithms and statistical depth are not the mission.
-The *real* goal is just to make better-informed decisions.
+The true goal is just to make better-informed decisions.
 The best way to do that is to make data-informed decisions routine to the organization.